Are you worried your bearded dragon is too skinny?

 Crickets are a bearded dragon’s diet staple, but they aren’t packed with fats like other insects are.

-Here are some weight gaining live food to go with:
+Here are some fatty insects to go with:

 Roaches have lower fat content than meal worms and other worms, but they add variety to your captive bearded dragon’s diet.

-Feed your pet bearded dragon some frozen pinky or hopper mice (make sure you thaw it first).
+Feed your pet bearded dragon some frozen pinky or hopper mice (make sure you thaw it first), or mashed sweet potatoes.

 These are high in calories and fats for quick weight gain.